billg-splunk/bg-utils/LogObserver-Logs2Metrics.md

 /home/ubuntu/createlogs.sh
 ```

 You should see logs coming from Log Observer.
+You may not see anything in the raw field, and that's OK.
 If you see a lot of logs you can:
 * Add a filter on ```fluent.tag=logstometrics.example```
 * Click **settings** and add the **details** field